-If you do not know why you are talking with a client, the conversationwill be a waste of time, both for you and the client.
-Even if you are calling to do some relationship building, you need to have a reason for calling.
+In addition, if you do not know why you are talking with a client, the conversation will be a waste of time.
+This is trie for both for you and the client.
+Continuing, even if you are calling to do some relationship building, you need to have a reason for calling.

-Before calling the client, explore if there are any previous changes in their industry or business.
-You can check three areas: business news, the customer’s website and inside your own company, if relevant.
+So, before calling the client, explore if there are any previous changes in their industry or business.
+So, you can check three areas: business news, the customer’s website and inside your own company, if relevant.

 For instance, let’s say you are calling on the Vice President of manufacturing for “ABC, Inc.” Here’s what you need to do:

 - Make a quick Google search for “ABC, Inc.” news, and read some of their top stories.
 Pay attention to any announcement of organizational changes or financial results.

 - Click for any new products, new press releases and job openings that signal where a company is expanding or requires help.

 - Check your consumer support.
 Has anyone called with a concern?
 If yes, how was it fixed?
 Do you have late orders?
 If yes, what’s their status?